ndev-kit/nbatch/README.md

 ## Part of ndev-kit

-ndev-batch is part of the [ndev-kit](https://github.com/ndev-kit) ecosystem for no-code bioimage analysis in napari.
+nbatch is part of the [ndev-kit](https://github.com/ndev-kit) ecosystem for no-code bioimage analysis in napari.